foss-for-synopsys-dwc-arc-processors/toolchain/README.md

     $ git clone https://github.com/foss-for-synopsys-dwc-arc-processors/linux.git

-The binutils and gdb share the same repository, but must be in separate directories, because they use separate branches.
+The binutils and gdb share the same repository, but must be in separate directories, because they use different branches.
 Option `--reference` passed when cloning gdb repository will tell Git to share internal Git files between binutils and gdb repository.
 This will greatly reduce amount of disk space consumed and time to clone the repository.